Learn More

 Headteacher

-Don't miss Sweatbox at Kingsgrove on Monday evening - open from 7pm to 9pm for Years 7 to 13.
+Sweatbox at Kingsgrove is open again on Monday - to Years 7 to 13.
+Open from 7pm to 9pm, tickets are £2 on the gate.